1875 (Meiji 8) year of birth

 The same newspaper article describes Wada as expert and supreme authority on arctic matters, because he has experiences that are similar to Cook and Peary, and his travel experience exceeds that of any Eskimo, and he has been mushing through arctic conditions for more than 26,000 mile.

 A more detailed but slightly different account of events is given in the Seward Weekly Gateway of Dec 4, 1909.
 It relates how a special meeting of Seward Commercial Club was called at the office of Judge Finnegan, with the purpose of discussing a proposal by Wada.
 He offered to go to Iditarod and return within fifty days, so as to demonstrate and advertise how favorable the route is, making look any other routes time consuming and hard.
 As this would bring about a large increase in traffic through Seward, a committee was appointed and favored the proposal.
-Wada and Alfred Lowell were paid to make the trip.
+Actually before leaving for Seward, Wada received a telegraph with an invitation to open a trail from Seward to Iditarod and lead the way for the first travelers.
+Wada and Alfred Lowell, Japanese-American, were paid to make the trip.
 The trail was in heavy use for a few years, but later travel slowed down, favoring a route over Fairbanks. lt was the mail route to Iditarod until 1918 when bushing on the trail became a too large obstacle for mail carrying dog sleds.

 1910 (Meiji 43) 35 yrs.